Basics of Copyrights

 - How do I go about registering my copyright?

-You have to submit an application for registration with the Canadian Intellectual Property Office (CIPO) if you wish to obtain official registration.
+An application for registration must be submitted with the Canadian Intellectual Property Office (CIPO) if you wish to obtain an official registration.
+We apply for Canadian copyright registrations as a service and the entire application process through to registration is typically covered by one flat fee.

 - How long does registration take?